 Mr Klein is the Executive Chairman of the Company.
 In this role, Mr Klein is required to operate as the Chairman of the Board and also in the capacity of a role equivalent to a Chief Executive Officer.
 As a result, there is not a clear division of responsibility between these functions and as an Executive Chairman, Mr Klein is not independent of the Company.
-Notwithstanding the ASX Corporate Governance Council's recommendation that listed companies should have an Independent Director as Chairman, the Board believes Mr Klein to be the most appropriate person to act as Chairman of the Company at this time for the reasons set out below:
+Notwithstanding

-- Mr Klein was instrumental in the formation of Evolution Mining and since his appointment to the Board in 2011, has overseen its rapid growth and success, helping to create Australia's second largest gold producer1 and one of the lowest cost gold producers globally - He has extensive skills and experience in managing and developing mining companies
+- Mr Klein was instrumental in the formation of Evolution Mining and since his appointment to the Board in 2011, has overseen its rapid growth and success, helping to create Australia's third largest gold producer1 and one of the lowest cost gold producers globally - He has extensive skills and experience in managing and developing mining companies